 |Feb 21||C Functions, Advanced Pointer Concepts, & cmd line arguments|

 |Feb 28||Multi-File Programs, GCC, & Make||hw03 due Mar.4|

 |Mar 21||Spring Break|

-For all assignments and papers, make sure to do your own work, except where collaboration is explicitly permitted or required.
-Also, make sure that you properly cite any resource from which you borrow ideas and that you clearly distinguish them from your contributions.
+For all assignments and papers, you must submit your own work, except where collaboration is explicitly permitted or required.
+Also, you must properly cite any resources from which you borrow ideas and clearly distinguish them from your contributions.

 Please do not disrupt the class by entering late or leaving early without instructor’s approval.